 Kelly Stuart is a playwright, videographer, and lecturer at Columbia University.
 Recent plays and short documentaries have dealt with human rights issues in Turkey.
 She received the 2012 Saroyan Award for her play Belonging to the Sky, about murdered Armenian journalist Hrant Dink.

 On March 9, 2013, 16-year-old Kimani "Kiki" Gray was shot dead by plainclothes police officers in East Flatbush, Brooklyn.
 The police claimed that the youth had pulled a gun on them, and quickly released his arrest record to the public.
 The media assisted the police in portraying him as a gang member and turning public sympathy away from the slain teen.
 While Kimani was vilified, his killers -- Sgt.
-Mourad Mourad and Officer Jovaniel Cordova -- were depicted as heroes who had been "commended for acts of bravery on patrol" in the past.
+Mourad Mourad and Officer Jovaniel Cordova of the 67th Precinct -- were depicted as heroes who had been "commended for acts of bravery on patrol" in the past.

 Kimani's community, however, had a different story to tell.
 Witnesses soon came forward saying Kimani had no gun in his hands and was laying on the pavement, pleading for his life, as the cops continued to fire.
-Protesting the depiction of him as a criminal, his school principal, teachers, and classmates wrote to the press, describing him as a friendly, creative young man who never missed school and was always smiling.
+Protesting the depiction of him as a criminal, his school principal, teachers, and classmates wrote to the press, describing him as a friendly, creative young man who never missed school.
 Meanwhile, facts about the officers' previous civil rights violations began to surface.
 So far the city has paid more than $200,000 in settlements over Mourad and Cordova's abuses, which have included the falsification of evidence and excessive use of force.

 Web design support by Nomad Coder.